-1. Fair Housing Advocates of Northern California - Services included comprehensive fair housing services to clients in all protected classes, through the following: intake of 50 housing-related calls (from unduplicated households) and screening them for fair housing complaints, including COVID-related calls; providing referrals for non-fair housing calls, including to COVID resources; assisting distressed homeowners of protected classes, including referrals to COVID resources; providing fair housing education to all protected classes; intervening for people with disabilities by making reasonable accommodation or modification requests on behalf of people of disabilities so that they may achieve more stable housing; referring and representing clients in discrimination complaints before HUD and the California Department of Fair Employment and Housing (DFEH); recruiting and training ten new testers who can conduct investigations in Vallejo, and conducting complaint-based tests as needed; a "Fair Housing Law and Practice" seminar for Vallejo Housing Authority (VHA) staff, to provide education to staff who operate critical housing programs benefitting low-income families \(e.g., Housing Choice Voucher (HCV) holders), when requested; a fair housing program for VHA HCV recipients on state and federal fair housing protections, including State of California fair housing law in effect as of 2020 protecting them from housing discrimination based on their status as HCV recipients, and FHANC's available services, on an as-needed basis and when requested by VHA.
+- 1. Community Housing Development Corporation (CHDC) Services included comprehensive rental and Financial Fitness counseling programs aimed at increasing financial stability to residents at risk of foreclosure and/or eviction due to circumstance created by the COVID19 pandemic.
+Their goal was to help residents facing an emergency financial situation who would otherwise be able to afford their housing costs.
+CHDC provided rental coaching and credit building; first-time homeowner education and counseling; foreclosure intervention counseling; and recovery (focusing on credit and savings improvement) programs to all homeowners, renters, and financial capability clients in both English and Spanish.
+To expand services, CHDC started by assessing the foreclosure mitigation, comprehensive HUD housing counseling and related consumer needs.
+CHDC assessed both quantity (whether the services being offered meet the documented community need) and quality (whether existing services meet National Industry Standards for Homeownership, Foreclosure rates, to determine what type of additional services and outreach is needed. - 2.
+Fair Housing Advocates of Northern California Services included comprehensive fair housing services to clients in all protected classes, through the following: intake of 50 housing-related calls (from unduplicated households) and screening for fair housing complaints, including COVID-related calls; providing referrals for non-fair housing calls, including to COVID resources; assisting distressed homeowners of protected classes, including referrals to COVID resources; providing fair housing education to all protected classes; intervening for people with disabilities by making reasonable accommodation or modification requests on behalf of people of disabilities so that they may achieve more stable housing; referring and representing clients in discrimination complaints before HUD and the California Department of Fair Employment and Housing (DFEH); recruiting and training ten new testers who can conduct investigations in Vallejo, and conducting complaint-based tests as needed; a "Fair Housing Law and Practice" seminar for Vallejo Housing Authority (VHA) staff, to provide education to staff who operate critical housing programs benefitting low-income families (e. g., Housing Choice Voucher (HCV) holders), when requested; a fair housing program for VHA HCV recipients on state and federal fair housing protections, including State of California fair housing law in effect as of 2020 protecting them from housing discrimination based on their status as HCV recipients, and the agency's available services, on an as-needed basis and when requested by VHA.